gchrupala/visually-grounded-speech/analysis/README.md

 # Evaluation and analysis

-The sections tables and figures below correspond to the place in the paper where each result appears and show how to reproduce these results.
+The sections, tables and figures below correspond to the place in the paper where each result appears and show how to reproduce these results.

 ## Section 4.3 Image retrieval

-### Table 1 and Table 2
+### Table 1 and 2

 ```
 python2.7 analyze.py retrieval > retrieval.txt